Jean-Tinland/simple-bar/README.md

 ### Override default styles

-As I tried to automate a lot of things, there may be some elements impossible to specificaly change by creating your own theme.
+As I tried to automate a lot of things, there may be some specific elements that are impossible to change when creating your own theme.

 To remedy this problem, there is a tab in settings allowing you to override any **simple-bar** style you want.

-You can simply add your styles here.
+You can simply add your styles there.
 As it is loaded after all the other styles this will naturally override the default styles.\
 You can use the **Übersicht debug console** in order to inspect the widgets composing simple-bar and **get the class names you need to override**.

 ## Special thanks